Contact our personal trainers

 Locate the weight stack on the side of the machine.

-Insert the weight pin into the desired weight plate.
+Insert the weight PIN into the desired weight plate.

 Step 3: Choose Your Grip